SIEM Data Parser

 Objectives & Metrics

-• Cut the time to onboard a new log source from days to hours.
+• Time to onboard a new log source dropped from 4–6 weeks to hours

 My Role